Live Presentations

 Genealogy Basics Workshop

-A six-session course, each session being 60 minutes long with the first session on basic genealogical research and record keeping the rest of the sessions build upon that foundation to explore other research opportunities and tools useful for genealogist and family historians.
+A six-session course, each session being 60 minutes long with the first session on basic genealogical research and record keeping the rest of the sessions are built upon that foundation to explore other research opportunities and tools useful for genealogists and family historians.
 Topics include Foundations of Genealogical Research, FamilySearch.org, Ancestry.com, other genealogical websites for research, and organization for genealogists.